Your oncologist is treating the cancer, but who’s tracking the metabolic fire that may be feeding it?

 Where This Leaves You

 If you have read this far, you already understand something that most cancer patients never learn: the standard oncology panel is not enough.
-The metabolic conditions that fuel cancer progression, blunt treatment response, and set the stage for recurrence are measurable and, in most cases, correctable.
-But they can only be corrected if someone is looking for them.
+The metabolic conditions associated with cancer progression, treatment response, and recurrence are measurable and, in most cases, modifiable.
+But they can only be modified if someone is looking for them.

 Ask your oncologist if these markers can be added to your next blood draw.
 Some will be willing, and that is a great place to start.
 But in my experience, most oncologists are focused on tumor-directed treatment and are either unfamiliar with these markers, unable to order them within their system, or unsure how to interpret them in the context of cancer biology.
 If that describes your situation, you are not alone, and you do not have to wait.